symfony/ux/src/LiveComponent/doc/index.rst

 Define another route for your Component
 ---------------------------------------

+.. versionadded:: 2.7

+    The ``route`` option  was added in LiveComponents 2.7.

 The default route for live components is ``/components/{_live_component}/{_live_action}``.
 Sometimes it may be useful to customize this URL - e.g. so that the component lives under a specific firewall.